 The Traverse, a small theatre in an office building, has a reputation that extends far beyond its subterranean location.
 I first learned about the theatre at school when we studied some of the plays developed at the Traverse.

 Although relatively modern (in Edinburgh terms!) the theatre has a fascinating history.
-It started life in 1963 in a former brothel in the Old Town but fortunately they’re now in a purpose built venue near Lothian Road.
+It started life in 1963 in a former brothel in the Old Town with repurposed cinema seats but now they’re in a purpose built venue near Lothian Road.

-The Traverse is known for original writing and well-known Scottish playwrights such as Liz Lochhead having strong associations with the theatre.
+The Traverse is known for original writing with well-known Scottish playwrights such as Liz Lochhead having strong associations with the theatre.
 But they also present revivals and Scottish premieres.

-The range of plays on offer is often overwhelming but the tickets aren’t expensive so it’s a great chance to give a shot on something new and unexpected.
+The range of plays on offer is often overwhelming but the tickets aren’t expensive so it’s a great chance to take a shot on something new and unexpected.